V1p3rhax/DosTool/README.md

 # DosTool
-A very powerful dos/ddos tool
+A bit very powerful dos/ddos tool but good for testing